 There is an optional 3 days of ski touring offered (see above Itinerary tab for dates).
 If you arrive in Longyearbyen on Day 1 then you can participate in all three pre-sail ski tours, but you can also arrive later than that if you like.
 Please advise us of your intentions so we can make hotel bookings and other arrangements.

-When you book your return flight, the best option is to fly with a morning or mid-day flight from Longyearbyen on Day 11 (see Itinerary tab)
+When you book your return flight, the best option is to book a flight (even a very early one) from Longyearbyen on the last day (see Itinerary tab)

 Booking your flights & Oslo hotel

 There’s no fast way to get to Svalbard.
 That said, I do have some hard won advice.

 Finding a good deal on a good flight itinerary to Longyearbyen takes a bit of work.
 Book well in advance of your trip.
 Be careful of using the discount sites as additional luggage fees — charged for each leg of your trip potentially — can be pretty hefty.
-You will need two 20-kg bags so factor that into your planning.
+You will need two 23-kg bags so factor that into your planning.

 Look for and spend a bit of extra money if necessary to get flights with shorter (<4 hr) stopovers and as few connections as possible.

-I recommend you use one of the big airlines like KLM, Lufthansa, United or Air Canada all the way to Oslo, aiming to arrive in Oslo in the early afternoon.
+I recommend you use one of the big airlines like KLM/Delta or Lufthansa/Air Canada all the way to Oslo, aiming to arrive in Oslo in the early afternoon.
 Remember to account for baggage costs.
-SAS offers direct flights from a couple of US hubs (I believe Newark and Denver) to Iceland Air offers a slightly different schedule and is worth checking out — not to mention they allow a free “stopover” option for those thinking of checking out Iceland as part of this trip!
+SAS offers direct flights from a couple of US hubs (I believe Newark and Denver) to Iceland Air offers a slightly different schedule and is worth checking out — not to mention they allow a “free” multi-day “stopover” option for those thinking of checking out Iceland as part of this trip!

-From Oslo you may need to overnight and catch the next morning’s flight to Longyearbyen (with SAS or Norwegian airlines), unless perhaps your previous flight was very early in the day (from within Europe).
+From Oslo you will almost certainly need to overnight and catch the next morning’s flight to Longyearbyen (with SAS or Norwegian airlines), unless perhaps your previous flight was very early in the day (from within Europe).